Our mission is to make fitness accessible, affordable and fun. Find out more about us here…. Continue reading

 – Oliver, October 2014

-The class will suit complete beginners to all levels of fitness.
-Come and meet other local mums and mums-to-be, and take part in a range of strength and stretching exercises specifically designed for you
+Our classes suit complete beginners to all levels of fitness.
+A great opportunity to meet other local mums and mums-to-be, and take part in a range of strength and stretching exercises specifically designed for you

 We’re packing our kit bag.
 After 5 years in Berlin, Urban Fox is moving on to new adventures.